RobertCazaciuc/GetData---Project-Course-Submission/README.md

 * 9 x 128 columns representing the 128 readings for each measurement as part of the Inertials Signal Data

 ####Extracts only the measurements on the mean and standard deviation for each measurement.
-As mentioned previously, all 128 readings from each of the measurements
+As mentioned previously, all 128 readings from each of the measurements were loaded in the raw format but given according column names (i.e. the readings from body_acc_x_test were labelled body_acc_x_test_1 through body_acc_x_test_128).
+The mean and standard deviation for each measurement was then computed and added to the end of the data set with appropriate column names.
+Finally, the 128 x 9 raw entries for all measurements were removed from the data set.

+The data set contained the following columns following this step:
+* Subject ID
+* Activity ID
+* Data Source (test or train)
+* 561 columns representing the feature vector readings
+* 9 x 2 columns representing the mean and standard deviation for each of the 9 measurements

 ####Uses descriptive activity names to name the activities in the data set
 ####Appropriately labels the data set with descriptive variable names